Last Updated: April 21, 2016

 - Officially registered by SUNY Brockport, according to the Student Organization Affiliation Policy.

-- Registration does not imply college endorsement of the positions and views of any organization.
+- Registration does not imply University endorsement of the positions and views of any organization.
 Rather, it implies that the institution accepts the organization’s mission as educationally valid, and that the organization has complied with institutional registration procedures.

 - All student organization must provide equal opportunity in the selection of members, assignment of privileges, and provision of all benefits and services to members.
 SUNY Brockport, State University of New York, does not discriminate on the basis of race/ethnicity, color, gender, sexual orientation, actual or perceived gender identification, religion, national origin, age, disability, marital status, predisposition to genetic characteristics, domestic violence victim status, criminal background or status of Vietnam-era, special disabled, recently separated, or other protected veteran, in admission, employment, or treatment of students and employees.
 Read SUNY Brockport’s Nondiscrimination Policy.
 The only exception to this policy of open membership is that social sororities and fraternities may limit their membership by gender.

 - SUNY Brockport prohibits any registered student organization from engaging collectively or individually in the following practices as part of initiation into or affiliation with any organization.
-SUNY Brockport endorses the definition of hazing to include: Any mental or physical requirement, request or obligation placed upon any person (pledge, associate member, member, affiliate or guest) that could cause discomfort, pain, fright, disgrace or injury, or that is personally degrading or that violates any federal, state, local statute or College policy.
+SUNY Brockport endorses the definition of hazing to include: Any mental or physical requirement, request or obligation placed upon any person (pledge, associate member, member, affiliate or guest) that could cause discomfort, pain, fright, disgrace or injury, or that is personally degrading or that violates any federal, state, local statute or University policy.
 Read the entire Hazing Policy.

 - All members agree that any involvement in an organization-sponsored activity is voluntary.
-All members must affirm that the organization’s executive board, advisor, and the College itself are not liable for any injury that may be incurred during any organization activity, including any events occurring off campus.
+All members must affirm that the organization’s executive board, advisor, and the University itself are not liable for any injury that may be incurred during any organization activity, including any events occurring off campus.